feimosi/frameworks-code-comparison/README.md

 ```

 Use the custom pipe in a template:
-The given `someUrl` is filtered through the `safe` pipe which transforms it trough the `DomSanitizer` function `bypassSecurityTrustResourceUrl`.
-More on the DomSanitizer [here](https://angular.io/api/platform-browser/DomSanitizer).
+The given `someUrl` is filtered through the `safe` pipe which transforms it trough the [`DomSanitizer`](https://angular.io/api/platform-browser/DomSanitizer) function `bypassSecurityTrustResourceUrl`.

 ```html
   <iframe [src]="someUrl | safe"></iframe>